 Collaboration with Beta Bionics

-Zealand is collaborating with Beta Bionics on the development of first-in-class dual-hormone bionic pancreas system for treatment of people with type 1 diabetes.
-The objective of the collaboration is to combine essential proprietary product rights from each party to advance a new dual-hormonal artificial, or bionic, pancreas system to the next step in its clinical development.
-Such a system has the ultimate potential to offer people with diabetes on insulin therapy more efficacious, safer, and easier blood sugar control for better long-term disease management and outcomes.
+In 2016, Zealand entered into collaboration with Beta Bionics, Inc., a medical technology company leveraging lifelong, machine-learning, artificial intelligence to develop and commercialize the world’s first autonomous bionic pancreas.
+The partnership aims to combine product rights from each party to advance a new dual-hormonal artificial pancreas system.
+Such a system has the potential to offer people with diabetes on insulin therapy more efficacious, safer and easier blood sugar control for better long-term disease management and outcomes.

 It is also clear that people with type 1 diabetes who experience frequent hypoglycemia become unaware of the symptoms and are then predisposed to most severe expression of the condition because they do not feel the more, subtle impending signs.
 Many people with type 1 diabetes have hypoglycemia for several hours overnight, which, in itself, is dangerous, but which can also lead to hypoglycemic unawareness in the daytime.
 (Acta Diabetologica.
 1998, 35:183–93) Furthermore, hypoglycemia is considered especially unsafe for children with type 1 diabetes under the age 6, who’s developing brains can be adversely affected by low blood sugars at a level which might not cause harm for the more mature brain.
 (Journal of Pediatrics.
 1999, 134:492–98).